noi-techpark/odh-docs/source/glossary.rst

      Statistical graphics are means to display statistical data with the purpose to ease their interpretations.
 Common statistical graphics include pie charts, histograms, and scatter plot.

+   ODHtags
+     In the tourism domain, this name refers to all the tags/filter that refer to data that have been validated by the Open Data Hub team.